 Discuss contemporary debates related to technological development and the good life, and examine the interplay between technological development and conceptions of the good life.
 What is truth?
-Do we have free will?
-What good?
-These are some of the fundamental questions which have for millennia and which underpin areas as diverse as science, justice and the arts
+Do we does it mean to be good?
+These are some of the fundamental challenged humans which underpin areas as diverse as science, justice and the arts.

-In this subject, students will engage in philosophical inquiry philosophical subject through active, guided investigation and investigation and discussion of three key discussion of three key ethics, epistemology ethics, epistemology and metaphysics.
+In this subject, students will engage in philosophical inquiry philosophical guided through active, guided investigation and investigation of three key discussion of three key discussion of three key ethics, epistemology ethics, epistemology and metaphysics.